 Nicole Kidman's makeup was gorgeous (as always), but we were particularly entranced by her hair, which was tied back in low up-do, and secured with what appeared to be a long velvet bow.
 We love a good hair accessory, and we're happy to see one grace the red carpet.

 Believe it or not, Glenn Close is 71 years-old.
 The actress, who won Best Performance by an Actress in a Motion Picture, Drama for her role In The Wife, wore pastel makeup.
-Subtle blue eyeshadow paired well with slight petal-pink blush and a matching lip.
+Subtle blue eyeshadow paired well with a slight petal-pink blush and a matching lip.
 Award-winning, indeed.

 Next, check out the #1 makeup trend on the Golden Globes red carpet.